Flash Flood Watch until THU 8:00 AM EDT

 The Flash Flood Watch continues for

-* The remnants of Tropical Storm Fred will push through tonight into
+* The remnants of Tropical Storm Fred will push through early this

 PRECAUTIONARY/PREPAREDNESS ACTIONS…